alexkvak/teamcity-slack/README.md

 **A:** This plugin does not yet support the new Slack detailed OAuth scopes.
 When trying to save or use a token created for a Bot User using the new scopes, the Slack API will return that error message.
 When creating a new Slack App for this integration, do NOT opt into using the updated/beta scopes.
 If you have already opted in, you will need to create a new Slack App - there is no way to downgrade at this time.
 The only supported scope is the classic `bot` scope.

 ![Beta Slack bot scopes](_doc/slack-beta-bot-scopes.png)

+**Q:** I checked the option to send private messages and added the `{mention}` placeholder to the message, but neither the message was send to the slack user nor the name was mentioned in the slack message!

+**A:** This plugin identifies the slack user by the email address of the committing user in the code repository.
+This requires that both accounts use the same email address.